ethan-frost-xyz/tbpn-size-gong-analysis/src/gong_detector/QUICK_START.md

 The `run_gong_detector.py` script provides an interactive menu system for accessing all gong detector functionality.
 It's located in the `src/gong_detector/` directory and serves as the main entry point for all gong detection tools.

+**New: EBU R128 Compliance** - The system now provides complete broadcast-standard audio analysis with LUFS loudness and True Peak (dBTP) measurements.

 ### **Quick Start**

 ```bash